 For public transportation in New York City, you have two main options.
 They work on the same system with the same tickets so you can combine the two for the same price.

 - The subway – This is almost always the fastest way to get anywhere, except late at night when taxis can, and do, fly through the city streets.

 - Bus system – These aren’t used often by visitors to the city, but in certain cases, they can really come in handy.
 Particularly for going up and down the avenues, or for people who can’t deal with lots of stairs, these can be a helpful option

 A single ride is $2.50 – tickets are sold at vending machines

 7 day MetroCard will cost you $29.00 and is a popular New York subway pass option.

 Please note: MTA Tickets are not sold online & are not part

 The New York subway system can be a bit intimidating at first, and the locals do rush around so you might feel the pressure of someone right behind you in line getting ever more impatient.

 Riding the subway with New York MetroCardWhile planning your NYC trip, make sure to get a NYC subway map - Download a Free Subway Map here >>

 To enter you have to swipe your MetroCard through a reader and then wait for the display to say, “go.”
 Unfortunately, this isn’t as easy as it sounds at times.
-It can be kind of tricky at first, but if you can’t seem to get it working you are not alone.
+It can be kind of tricky at first, but if you can’t seem to get it working you are not alone as with many other Metro passes.
 Just watch other people and do what they do.